flaneurette/Artisan/SECURITY.md

 All pages are protected against CSRF (cross site request forgery) and only the admin has access to the pages and files

 ### XSS
 Where possible, all pages are protected against XSS, Header forgery and Iframe inclusion.
-Be mindful, though, as HTML is allowed in components.
-Yet, all HTML is encoded and stored as such in the database.
+Be mindful, though, as certain basic HTML is allowed in components and the editors.
+Yet, all other HTML is encoded before display, and where possible, stored as such in the database.

 ### SQL injection
 All data is checked upon database insertion, and properly binded as per the industry standard.